-Everyone wants clean-smelling soft clothes – which do not irritate the skin, which will flow over the body without clinging to the skin, which announces to everyone with its sweet fragrance that you are wearing new clean clothes.
-Soft and fluffy towels are so much better than those brittle ones dried out in the sun.
+Everyone wants clean-smelling soft clothes – which do not irritate the skin, which will flow over the body without clinging to the skin, and announces to everyone with their sweet fragrance that you are wearing new clean clothes.
+Soft and fluffy towels are much better than those brittle ones dried out in the sun.
 Not to say anything about kids’ clothes and diapers – you want them super soft against the skin.

 Liquid fabric softeners are added to the rinse cycle of fabric washing for all these advantages.

 They are said to reduce static build-up and the resultant clinginess to skin and to make the fabric soft and fluffy and also absorbent.
 You just have to run your hands over the fabric to know the difference – it will feel much softer than without the softener.

 Another thing that attracts many to use the softener is that all the detergent gets washed off – the fabric softener neutralizes the detergent and this helps in taking it all out.

 With some new-age fabric softeners, the fabrics wrinkle less.
 Ease of ironing is another claimed advantage.
 Some others claim resistance to staining.
 And some say their concoction is antimicrobial.
 And also that they do these all without losing the absorbency of the fabric.

 And to top it all is the smell.
 They all have a special fragrance that lingers.